Monty0252/WeatherDrift/README.md

  (`today − 1`), since the current day is partial.
 - **Locations are always identified by latitude/longitude** (with optional altitude) for any provider.
 - **The tool assumes the locations and target date are within each provider's coverage.** If a provider has no data for the requested  location or date, the tool reports it per provider and continues.
-- Meteostat's daily data, including the default date of yesterday, may not be available until a full day later.
+- Meteostat's daily data is subject to a processing delay (per their documentation, typically 1–7 days), so the default date of yesterday may not yet be available.
 - **API keys are supplied through `.env`.** The user must provide valid WeatherAPI and RapidAPI keys with access to the endpoints used by the application.
 ---